 2. Spot Crocodiles in Tadoba Lake

 In the middle of the Moharli zone lies the vast Tadoba lake, which serves as an important source of water for wildlife in the reserve.
 It is surrounded by lush teak wood forests.

 The lake is teeming with mugger crocodiles.
-They are also referred to as marsh crocodiles, a native to the freshwater habitats from the Indian subcontinent.
+They are also referred to as marsh crocodiles, native to the freshwater habitats of the Indian subcontinent.

 3. Birding in Tadoba Forest

 In India, most of the wildlife experiences are centered around tigers.
 And, many of us forget to take notice of several other kinds of wildlife living in the forest.

 As we started exploring the forest and visited some of the waterholes in the forest, we came across a lot of beautiful birds.

 Tadoba Andhari Tiger Reserve is home to a large number of waterfowls, raptors, and several other types of rare birds.

 Asian openbill stork, bronze-winged jacana, serpent eagle, woodpecker, mottled wood owl, and the Indian Peafowl can be commonly sighted in the forest.